Sufficient intake of vitamin D, K2 and calcium can prevent osteoporosis.

 The aim of osteoporosis treatment is to have a positive influence on bone metabolism and to relieve pain.
 Various special osteoporosis medications are available for this.

-In addition to calcitonin and estrogen preparations, agents from the group of biphosphonates are mainly used.
+In addition to calcitonin and oestrogen preparations, agents from the group of biphosphonates are mainly used.
 They resemble the body's own substances, which are responsible for the internal bone architecture.
-This is an attempt to stimulate bone formation and thus stabilize or even increase bone density.
+This is an attempt to stimulate bone formation and thus stabilise or even increase bone density.